This document contains an explanation on how to build entire operating system from source.

 The project consists of two repositories:

-/ghost/sysroot(If you want to use a different folder, see the "Tips" section below).
+If you want to use a different folder, see the "Tips" section below.

 There are some pre-requisites that you need to install on your host system.
-On Linux you
+Install the following dependencies:

 You may need to

-The recommended way of building on Windows is using the Windows Subsystem for Linux.
-Install the required packages that are described above via the Cygwin setup, except:
+The recommended way of building on Windows is using WSL (Windows Subsystem for Linux).

 On Mac OS